 Participants of the Contest must be full-time undergraduate or graduate students of any Russian university (also, full-time graduates students of research institutions), having this status as of June 1 of the year when the contest is held.

 Each participant submits an independent work in mathematics (or mathematically rigorous work in mathematical physics).

 Winners of the Contest are awarded a monthly grant for 1 or 2 years provided the winner lives in Russia.

 Young scientists are welcome to take part in our Contest!

-September 20, 2017.
-Application submission for the Twenty-first All-Russian Möbius Contest is finished.
+September 21, 2018.
+Application submission for the Twenty-second All-Russian Möbius Contest is finished.

 The total number of submitted applications is 30 (18 in the nomination "Undergraduates" and 12 in the nomination "Undergraduates and graduates").

 The first jury meeting will take place on November 10, 2018.
 The final tour will take place on Wednesday, November 21, 2018.

 August 3, 2018.
 The first application was submitted for the Twenty-second All-Russian August Möbius Contest in the nomination "Undergraduates": Kuznetsova Maria (Saratov State University) "On the recovery of a Sturm-Liouville operator with the frozen argument fractionally proportional to the interval length".